-DPT 6124 MUSCULOSKELETAL PT I 2-4-4
+DPT 6124 - Musculoskeletal PT I (4)

 This course is the first part of a two part series dedicated to study of the musculoskeletal system as it relates to the clinical practice of physical therapy.
 This course introduces students to musculoskeletal examination, evaluation, diagnosis, prognosis, intervention, standardized assessment, and outcome measurement for impairments, functional limitations, and disability in clients with pathologies of the cervical spine and upper extremities.
-Prerequisites: DPT 5224; DPT 5343; satisfactory completion of all coursework in previous semesters practice.
+Prerequisites: Successful completion of all coursework in previous semesters

+Prerequisite: Successful completion of all coursework in previous semesters.

+DPT 6134 - Neuromuscular PT I (4)

+In this first of a two course series focusing on the neuromuscular system, students will be introduced to the management of adults with complex CNS and multisystem disorders and co-morbidities.
+Instruction occurs via lecture, discussion of case scenarios, and guided laboratory practice.
 The neuropathology of conditions frequently managed by physical therapists is studied with an emphasis on examination, evaluation, diagnosis, clinical decision-making, prognosis, intervention, standardized assessments and relevant outcome measures.
 The appropriate use of assistive technologies is also explored.
-Prerequisites: DPT 5254, DPT 5343, and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters

-DPT 6134 NEUROMUSCULAR PT I 2-4-4

-In this first of a two course series focusing on the neuromuscular system, students will be introduced to the management of adults with complex CNS and multisystem disorders and comorbidities.
-Instruction occurs via lecture, discussion of case scenarios, and guided laboratory